holyhamster/FindMore/README.md

 ## Technical info:

-- Background.js is run as a service worker to listen to hotkey commands, messages from popup page and active tab.
+- Background.js is run as a service worker to listen to hotkey commands, messages from popup and active tab.
-- Individual searches exist within the page javascript: Content-main.js is injected in every page and creates new Search instances on command from the service worker.
+- Individual searches exist within the page's javascript: injected Content-main.js creates new Search instances on command from the service worker.
 - Search uses DomCrawler to comb through the page DOM tree and sends all matches to Highlighter
 - IntersectionObserver library is used by Highlighter to coordinate different stages of drawing process to minimize reflow calls to the browser.
 - Popup.html with popup.js send option changes and save/load events to service worker.